mysteriumnetwork/documentation/content/node-runners/setup/raspberry-pi.md

 - Type in `passwd myst` and then follow the prompt to enter a new password.
 - Shut the machine down, pull the card out and put the `cmdline.txt` file back the way it was by removing the `init=/bin/sh` line.

-## Complete installation

-Once the service is running please [log into the Node UI](/node-runners/node-ui/) to set up your service pricing, payout address and claim your node in [MMN](https://testnet2.mysterium.network) to receive bounties.

 ## Install pre-release version of the node